playgen/sports-team-manager/DeveloperGuide.md

 - [**UIStateManager**](stm-unity/Assets/Scripts/UIStateManager.cs): Handles signing into SUGAR, moving between UI states and the buttons made available on the main menu.

 ## Other Key Details
-- All of the default assets used by the FAtiMA Toolkit can be found in the NPC Templates folder in [stm-logic\PlayGen.RAGE.SportsTeamManager\PlayGen.RAGE.SportsTeamManager.Simulation](stm-logic/PlayGen.RAGE.SportsTeamManager/PlayGen.RAGE.SportsTeamManager.Simulation).
+- All of the default assets used by the FAtiMA Toolkit can be found in the [NPC Templates folder](stm-logic/PlayGen.RAGE.SportsTeamManager/PlayGen.RAGE.SportsTeamManager.Simulation).
-- The tutorial is managed by the tutorial.json file in stm-unity\Assets\Resources\Tutorial.
+- The tutorial is managed by the [Tutorial.json file](stm-unity\Assets\Resources\Tutorial\Tutorial.json).
 To recreate the tutorial, use the option available on the Canvas\Team Management\Tutorial\Tutorial Collection object.

 ## Setting up your game with SUGAR
 For information on setting up Sports Team Manager to use SUGAR, see the [SUGAR Quick Start Guide](http://api.sugarengine.org/v1/unity-client/tutorials/quick-start.html). **Make sure that [*Assets\StreamingAssets\SUGAR.config.json*](Assets/StreamingAssets/SUGAR.config.json) exists and the BaseUri value matches the Base Address in the SUGAR Prefab.**